barumau/pandunia/engli/eske_i_jawabe.md

     - Esperanto, Ido, Novial etc. were closely examined.
     - Latino sine Flexione, Lingua Sistemfrater and Interglossa all have well thought-out isolating grammars.
-- Natural contact languages gave many ideas.
+- Natural contact languages (so called _pidgins_ and _creoles_) gave many ideas.
   It is an interesting observation that when speakers of different languages come into contact, they tend to create extremely simplified grammar to overcome the language barrier — no matter how complex languages they speak natively.

 #### Who made Pandunia?